rmolinari/thesis_1999/1999_thesis.typ

 All cycles begin in #state(0).
 A cycle is _started_ by letting it pass from #state(0) to another state, depending on its history, as in earlier chapters.
 Again, a cascade of cycle-startings might occur.
-A cycle is _reset_ by putting it back into #state(0), returing its restraints to 0 and undefining the values of its parameters, $u$, $x$, and $p$.
+A cycle is _reset_ by putting it back into #state(0), returning its restraints to 0 and undefining the values of its parameters, $u$, $x$, and $p$.
-A cycle is _abandoned_ by returing its restraints to 0 and (permanently) stopping all activity for that cycle.
+A cycle is _abandoned_ by returning its restraints to 0 and (permanently) stopping all activity for that cycle.
 This is done when a cycle has categorically failed to satisfy $R_e$, as in the earlier chapters.
 A cycle is said to _act_ when it moves from one state to another.